-The Council approved and adopted a Local Code of Governance in September 2023, which was consistent with the principles of the CIPFA / SOLACE Framework "Delivering Good Governance in Local Government" (2016).
+The Council approved and adopted its first Local Code of Governance in September 2023 (which remained in place for 2023/4 and 2024/5), which was consistent with the principles of the CIPFA / SOLACE Framework "Delivering Good Governance in Local Government" (2016).
 A copy of the Local Code is available on the Council's website or can be obtained on written request from the Council offices.

 The Local Code of Governance is reviewed annually by the Council's Standards and Governance and Audit Committees to ensure it remains relevant, effective, comprehensive and up to date.
-Reviews are carried out between September and December each year.
+Reviews were carried out in 2024.
 This statement explains how the Council: